asta-li/fax-machine/README.md

 Set up secure credentials in `fax.env` for local development.
 Store the same credentials in `fax.yaml` for deployment.

+### Set up paypal credentials

+Set up secure credentials in `payment.env` for local development, use sandbox credentials here Store the same credentials in `payment.yaml` for deployment. use prod credentials here (if deploying to prod server)

 ### Set up environment variables

 Load into the local shell: